Continuous Memory Representation for Anomaly Detection: Introduction

 Another line of work~\cite{gong2019memorizing, park2020learning, hou2021divide} focuses on producing generalized normal features.
 Unlike the aforementioned approaches that use the nearest neighbor technique, these methods combine multiple normal features from the memory using an attention mechanism (i.e., referring to multiple discrete features), given a normal or abnormal input (\cref{fig:space}(b)).
 They assume that the model always generates normal features, regardless of whether the inputs are normal or abnormal, thus anomalous regions can be detected based on the disparity between the inputs and outputs.
 Because these models gather diverse normal features from the memory via attention, they have exhibited increased robustness to test data, leading to improved generalization performance.
 However, such strength may turn into a drawback when testing abnormal inputs.
-If these inputs can be reconstructed using a combination of normal features, the model might ultimately generate an output that is identical to the abnormal input.
-This issue, termed as an identity shortcut (IS) by UniAD~\cite{uniad}, prevents the models from detecting anomalies due to the lack of disparity between the abnormal input and produced output.
+If these abnormal inputs can be reconstructed using a combination of normal features, the model could potentially generate outputs that are identical to the abnormal inputs.
+This issue, referred to as an identity shortcut (IS) by UniAD~\cite{uniad}, prevents the models from detecting anomalies due to the minimal difference between the abnormal input and produced output.

 Furthermore, a significant limitation exists in most of the approaches discussed earlier, as they are primarily designed to handle only one class of objects per model.
-When these methods are extended to multi-class scenarios, where a single model handles multiple classes, a significant performance drop is observed~\cite{uniad}, even with state-of-the-art methods.
-To mitigate this limitation, memory-based methods may incorporate sufficient memory to accommodate multi-class normality, yet this simultaneously increases memory consumption search latency.
+When these methods are extended to multi-class scenarios, where a single model handles multiple classes, a significant performance drop has been observed~\cite{uniad}, even with state-of-the-art methods.
+To mitigate this limitation, memory-based methods may incorporate sufficient memory to accommodate multi-class normality, yet this simultaneously increases memory consumption and search latency.
 Moreover, attention-based methods experience more severe challenges with the IS problem, as the greater number and diversity of aggregated features tend to more easily represent anomalies.
 These challenges necessitate training distinct models for each class, which increases training complexity, memory usage, computational overheads, and even data preparation efforts in a practical implementation.